borgermeister/ansible_zscaler/README.md

 ## Activating the virtual environment

-DevBox creates a virtual environment for each project you work on.
-To activate the virtual environment for this project you need torun the following command:
+DevBox creates a virtual environment for each project you work on - based on the content of `devbox.json`.
+To activate the virtual environment for this project you need to run the following command:

 ```shell
 # Activate the virtual environment